0mWindyBug/0mWindyBug.github.io/_posts/2024-10-30-AudioGuard.md

 Since we now know the client pid is coming from the RPC runtime and is not directly controlled by client input, a runtime hook on ```AudioSrv!AudioServerStartStream``` is a valid option to construct context!
 I will leave the task of extending the driver for the reader,  as the way to configure the allow / block process configuration really depends on your environment, and is straightforward from a techniqual perspective.

 ## Final notes
 Many AV-like detection capabilities can be implemented through built in mechanisms such as ETW, callbacks, WFP and minifilters.
-For audio tho, we had to develop our own heuristic, learning about kernel streaming and the way the audio subsystem components interact with each other in the process, and personally I found it fun.
+For audio tho, we had to develop our own heuristic, learning about kernel streaming and the way the audio subsystem components interact with each other in the process, which I personally I found fun.
 As always, feel free to contact me on [X](https://x.com/0xwindybug?s=21&t=KmxCN1W2Ggg2br8H8_VXHw) for any questions, feedback, or otherwise, you may have! thanks for reading!